Lambosaurus/py-c-preprocessor/README.md

 # Why?
 I wanted to be able to parse C headers programmatically in python, and use found definitions for code generation.
 This originally started as just a way to gather all defined macros, but it turns out you need to do most other tasks to do that correctly in a realistic code base.
 All other features are an eventual result of this requirement.

+I could have solved this by just using gcc -E, but I had some reasons not to:
+ * Didnt want to write to the file system
+ * Didnt want to introduce a compiler as a dependancy
+ * Having all expressions in python makes code generation/examination very tidy

 # How?
 Mostly regex.
 Github Copilot was actually much more useful that expected.